Staff and Coaches

 Kara Mulligan | Assistant Varsity Soccer

-Coach Ramel is in her first year as the varsity basketball assistant coach.
+Melissa Ramel is varsity basketball assistant coach.
 She was the head varsity basketball coach at Cathedral Catholic High School in San Diego, California, from 2006-2010.
-During her tenure, Coach Ramel’s teams were four-time Western League champs going undefeated for three straight seasons.
-CCHS won the Division III San Diego CIF title in 2008, and Coach Ramel was named the San Diego Section Coach of the Year.
+During her tenure, Ms. Ramel’s teams were four-time Western League champs going undefeated for three straight seasons.
+CCHS won the Division III San Diego CIF title in 2008, and Ms. Ramel was named the San Diego Section Coach of the Year.

-As a player, Coach Ramel was a four-year varsity starter for Reno High and led the school to two 4A Zone Championships in 1998 and 2000.
+As a player, Ms. Ramel was a four-year varsity starter for Reno High and led the school to two 4A Zone Championships in 1998 and 2000.
 Her senior year, she was named the Nevada State Player of the Year.
-She played Division-I college basketball at the University of San Diego, where she was a two-time WCC All-Academic selection and named the team’s best defensive player in 2004.
-While earning her teaching credential, Coach Ramel served as a graduate assistant coach for her alma mater.
-Coach Ramel also has a bachelor’s degree in history from USD and a master’s degree in curriculum and instruction in technology from Grand Canyon University.
+She played Division-I college basketball at the University of San Diego (USD), where she was a two-time WCC All-Academic selection and named the team’s best defensive player in 2004.
+While earning her teaching credential, Ms. Ramel served as a graduate assistant coach for her alma mater.
+She has a bachelor’s degree in history from USD and a master’s degree in curriculum and instruction in technology from Grand Canyon University.

 “The opportunity to teach and coach in an all-girls’ environment is unique and exciting,” says Coach Ramel.
 “It is special to be a part of helping to shape and empower the female future leaders of the world!
 I love that the girls are extremely supportive of each other and that the SMS community truly is a family.”